tib0/sumjo/README.md

 ## Install

-~~The application can be installed via the Google Play Store or Mac App Store on mobile device.~~ --> Soon (maybe), for now you have to build it yourself... see [⬇️ Use from sources](#use-from-sources)
+~~The application can be installed via the Google Play Store or Mac App Store on mobile device.~~ --> Soon, for now you have to build it yourself, see [⬇️ Use from sources](#use-from-sources) or [releases page](https://github.com/tib0/sumjo/releases) install APK according to the following [how to](https://www.wikihow.com/Install-APK-Files-on-Android)

 ## Screenshots